1000minds’ ‘secret spice’ is a method we invented and christened ‘PAPRIKA’.

 The PAPRIKA method involves the decision-maker – e.g. you! – answering a series of simple questions, based on your expert knowledge and subjective judgment.
 Each question is based on choosing between two hypothetical alternatives defined on just two criteria or attributes at a time and involving a tradeoff (in effect, the other criteria/attributes are the same).

-An example of a question in the context of Multi-Criteria Decision-Making appears below – involving choosing between ‘projects’ (a generic example most people can probably relate to).
+An example of a question in the context of Multi-Criteria Decision-Making (MCDM, also known as Multi-Criteria Decision Analysis, MCDA) appears below – involving choosing between ‘projects’ (a generic example most people can probably relate to).
 An example and explanation of PAPRIKA in the context of Conjoint Analysis is also available.

-PAPRIKA’s questions can be thought of as being based on ‘partial profiles’ – beginning with just two criteria at a time – in contrast to alternative ‘full-profile’ methods which involve all criteria together at once (e.g. seven or more).
+PAPRIKA’s questions are based on ‘partial profiles’ – beginning with just two criteria at a time – in contrast to alternative ‘full-profile’ methods which involve all criteria together at once (e.g. seven or more).
 The obvious advantage of such simple questions is that they are relatively easy to think about – so you can have more confidence in your answers!

 Indeed, if you think about it ... choosing one alternative from two, defined on just two criteria at a time, is the easiest possible decision in the universe!
 In contrast, choosing one alternative from three or more is harder; and so is choosing between alternatives defined on more than two criteria.